Psmths/windows-forensic-artifacts/network/evtx-1102-rdp-activex.md

 This artifact can provide the **destination** IP address of an *attempted* RDP session.

 ## Caveats
-This event is logged regardless of success or failure of the RDP session, and must be cross-referenced with other events such as `Security/4264` on the destination host.
+This event is logged regardless of success or failure of the RDP session, and must be cross-referenced with other events such as [`4624: An account was successfully logged on`](/account/evtx-4624-successful-logon.md) on the destination host.

 ## Example
 ![Example Image](/media/examples/evtx-1102-example.png)